neurodata/neurodata.io/content/about/agreements.md

 #### Daily Presence

-We agree to be around the lab *many* working hours each day (approximately 10am to 5pm Monday to Friday on all days JHU is open).
 Our experience dictates that in person communication and happenstance meetings dramatically increase our productivity.
 At the same time, many of us need some time to think or write in quiet, often in isolation.
 Therefore, we have found that a balance of the two is optimal for everyone (so far).
 The particular distribution of time alone vs. with the team is idiosyncratic per person.
+To respect the individual with the goals of the team we each agree to:
+- to be around the lab *many* working hours each day (approximately 10am to 5pm Monday to Friday on all days JHU is open),
+- we respond to one another within one school day,
+- other hours/days, there is no expectation of responding to email/slack
+- while people are in the lab, we will not interrupt other people if their headphones are on (or they provide another indicator that they are working, we will not disturb them)
+- any questions that result in a conversation (rather than a simple answer) will not happen in the lab area, but rather, the lounge or in kavli,
-To respect the individual with the goals of the team we each agree to spend several (e.g., >4) business hours each working day in lab unless agreed upon.
-If you aren't going to be around  any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows.
+- if you aren't going to be around  any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows, and
+- up to 1 day per week working from home is acceptable with explicit permission, additional working from home days any given week must be explicitly approved.

 Your most valuable resource while on this team is the team itself.

 #### Weekly Sub-Group Meetings